paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 A more common use case is to query the ``PpLexer`` after processing the file.
 The following code example will:

-* Capture all tokens as a Translation Unit and write it out with minimal whitespace [lines 11-16].
+* Capture all tokens as a Translation Unit and write it out with minimal whitespace [lines 19-22].
-* Print out a text representation of the file include graph [lines 18-21].
+* Print out a text representation of the file include graph [lines 24-27].
-* Print out a text representation of the conditional compilation graph [lines 23-26].
+* Print out a text representation of the conditional compilation graph [lines 29-32].
 * Print out a text representation of the macro environment as it exists at the end of processing the Translation Unit [lines 28-31].
-* Print out a text representation of the macro history for all macros, whether referenced or not, as it exists at the end of processing the Translation Unit [lines 33-36].
+* Print out a text representation of the macro history for all macros, whether referenced or not, as it exists at the end of processing the Translation Unit [lines 39-42].

-Here is the code, named :file:`cpip_17.py`:
+Here is the code in  :file:`demo/cpip_17.py`:

 .. literalinclude:: demo/cpip_17.py
     :linenos:
     :language: python
-    :emphasize-lines: 17-42
+    :emphasize-lines: 19-42

 Invoking *demo/cpip_17.py* now gives the following output.
 There are four blocks of information: